brorarangers/brorarangers.github.io/_posts/2016-03-17-locos-home-preview.md

 Currently sitting in 5th place, Inverurie come into this game from a 2 goal defeat to our Northern Neighbours at Harmsworth Park last weekend, but let's not forget that this is the team that handed defeat to Cove Rangers in a 3-4 away victory at the start of 2016.

 So far Judith Ralston has failed to promise a sunny afternoon, but it should be dry and calm, perfect conditions for two sides who are always looking for the opportunity to go forward and play attractive football.
-It's game number 28 our our current League campaign, and we are still sitting pretty at the top of the table.
+It's game number 28 in our current League campaign, and we are still sitting pretty at the top of the table.
 Get yourself along to Dudgeon Park for a 3pm kick off on Saturday and back the boys to help keep us there.

 ![The Chuff Chuffs making sweet sweet music at Dudgeon Park]({{ site.url }}/images/posts/{{ page.url | replace: '/','-' | remove_first: '-' | remove: '.html' }}-1.jpg){: .responsive-img .z-depth-2 .post-image}